 Through Handshake all students have access to a resource called BIG Interview.
 This product allows students the opportunity to practice their interview skills through answering questions via webcam, written response or listening to the audio of the questions.
 You can create a new interview by using the help sheet here.

-If you don’t have a webcam, Career Services has webcams available for check out.
+If you don’t have a webcam, Career & Professional Development has webcams available for check out.
 Stop by our front desk to inquire.

 Day of the Interview